 Lightness’s heart ached to assist her people, so she started a vocational training center for these young mothers.
 Unemployment can exceed 70% for women in this area.
 They knit and sew school uniforms for the community as a way to support themselves.
 Earning income is a powerful way to get control of their lives.
 It is for these women that we will be building homes.
 Lightness is a longtime friend of JOS and is a woman of great vision.
 Providing housing for these women will improve their life and livelihood, bringing sustenance and safety into their lives.

 As often happens, once you get involved in a community, you see need everywhere.
-As such, Lightness has built a medical clinic in addition to the school, started a honey business run by young women, began a micro loan project, and worked to bring computers to the students.
-We are involved in many of these projects.
-A group of us are traveling to Lake Eyasi in May, 2018 to work with the women to further the efforts.
-If you would like to be part of this amazing experience in the future, please contact board member Rick French at firstname.lastname@example.org.
+As such, Lightness has built a medical clinic in addition to the vocational school, started a honey business run by young women, began a micro loan project, worked to bring computers and internet to the school, opened a kindergarten for local children to have a safe place to spend their days, helped to organize and open three shops for the local women to have an income source, and coordinated a well to provide clean and safe water for the village of women and surrounding area.
+In 2019 Lightness also completed a beautiful lodge with bathrooms containing hot showers in each room and beautiful porches to look out at the rim of the crater on the horizon.
+We were lucky enough to sleep and eat our meals at the Sonyari lodge as well as touched by the amazing local staff that took exquisite care of us.
+Journey of Solutions has been involved in raising funds for and helping hands on with Lightness’s projects over the years.
+Another group of us are traveling to Lake Eyasi in February, 2021 to work with women to further these efforts.
+If you would like to be a part of this amazing experience in the future, please contact board member Rick French at firstname.lastname@example.org

 Here are the projects we currently need your help to support:

 How You Can Help